History of France: Protestant Huguenots and wars of religion (1562–1629)

 The Wars of Religion culminated in the War of the Three Henrys (1584–98), at the height of which bodyguards of the King Henry III assassinated Henry de Guise, leader of the Spanish-backed Catholic league, in December 1588.
 In revenge, a priest assassinated Henry III in 1589.
 This led to the ascension of the Huguenot Henry IV; in order to bring peace to a country beset by religious and succession wars, he converted to Catholicism.
-"Paris is worth a Mass," he reputedly said.
 He issued the Edict of Nantes in 1598, which guaranteed religious liberties to the Protestants, thereby effectively ending the civil war.
-The main provisions of the Edict of Nantes were as follows: a) Huguenots were allowed to hold religious services in certain towns in each province, b) They were allowed to control and fortify eight cities (including La Rochelle and Montauban), c) Special courts were established to try Huguenot offenders, d) Huguenots were to have equal civil rights with the Catholics.

 Henry IV was assassinated in 1610 by a fanatical Catholic.

-When in 1620 the Huguenots proclaimed a constitution for the 'Republic of the Reformed Churches of France', the chief minister Cardinal Richelieu (1585–1642) invoked the entire powers of the state to stop it.
+When in 1620 the Huguenots proclaimed a constitution for the 'Republic of the Reformed Churches of France', the chief minister Cardinal Richelieu invoked the entire powers of the state to stop it.
 Religious conflicts therefore resumed under Louis XIII when Richelieu forced Protestants to disarm their army and fortresses.
 This conflict ended in the Siege of La Rochelle (1627–28), in which Protestants and their English supporters were defeated.
 The following Peace of Alais (1629) confirmed religious freedom yet dismantled the Protestant military defences.

-In the face of persecution, Huguenots dispersed widely throughout Protestant kingdoms in Europe and America.
+In the face of persecution, Huguenots dispersed widely throughout Europe and America.